usdot-fhwa-stol/carma-platform/README.md

 **Cooperative Automated Research Mobility Applications (CARMA)**, CARMA is a reusable, extensible platform for controlling SAE level 1 connected, automated vehicles (CAVs).
 It provides a rich, generic API for third party plugins that implement vehicle guidance algorithms.
 It is written in Java and C++ and runs in a Robot Operating System (ROS) environment.
 It offers a rich application programming interface (API) for third party authors to develop guidance plugins that can plan vehicle trajectories under certain conditions.
 The platform can be reused on a variety of properly equipped vehicles.

-** Repo Structure Note:**  The master branch of this repo relfects the second generation of CARMA code and documentation, called CARMA2, which was used by FHWA extensively during 2018.
-However, the team is actively working on the next generation, CARMA3, that is being integrated with [Autoware](https://github.com/autowarefoundation/autoware) for SAE level 2 and 3 automation capability.
-The develop branch now reflects CARMA3 work, and may not be suitable for use outside the development team for a while.
-Third party users are encouraged to continue modifying CARMA2 code (through the contribution process outlined below); please make branches off of the CARMA2-integration branch.
-Updates on this branch will be merged into develop at an appropriate future date.

 ## What Is CARMA
 ![CARMA Arch](docs/image/CARMA2_Architecture.png)